-Expired Permits Renewals
+Renewals of Expired Permits

 If work has commenced and the permit is revoked, becomes null and void, or expires because of lack of progress or abandonment, a new permit covering the proposed construction shall be obtained before proceeding with the work.

 The City of Miami Beach will send the owner and/or permit holder a courtesy notification in the mail within 30 days of the expiration of their permit informing them that their permit will expire.
-If the work has commenced and is ready for inspection the applicant should request an inspection from the Building Department prior to the expiration of the permit.
+If the work has commenced and is ready for inspection, the applicant should request an inspection from the Building Department before the expiration of the permit.

-To close a permit all required inspections for both the master permit and any linked permits must be completed and approved.
+To close a permit, all required inspections for both, the master permit and any linked permits, must be completed and approved.

 If your permit has expired and you have not completed all required inspections, you must first obtain a renewal permit to reopen the permit and then you can continue requesting all remaining inspections.